|

 familiar with the badge.
 So

 much for the tomahawk badge, or so I thought.
-Out

-My gut feeling was that the collector was being truthful.
 I relayed this information to Col. Sumner.
 His response should give cause to collectors and to those with the desire to conduct historical research.
 "I encountered several people over the years who claimed membership in the Scouts and had terrific tales to spin.
 One, a young captain I met in Korea, said he was a platoon leader in Company A!
 He had come across a Scouts patch, which he wore.
 They took care of this situation quickly, including his records wherein it was cited that he had service in the Alamo Scouts Battalion.
 In the past few years, I've had inquiries from lawyers whose clients were suing for VA and or disability compensation from the government - their clients alleging service in the Scouts - and the comments were wild.
 I've also seen some of the extracts from testimony in depositions; you wouldn't believe some of the things we were alleged to have been or participated in.
 The names of these people were not at all familiar to any of the located Scouts."
 Apparently,

 researchers, too, have